ElinamLLC/SharpVectors/Docs/articles/getting_started.md

             _wpfSettings = new WpfDrawingSettings();
             // Set the options to the rendering controller _wpfRenderer = new WpfDrawingRenderer(_wpfSettings);
-            // Create a drawing area of 500x500 pixels and set the rending object to it.
+            // Create a drawing area of 500x500 pixels and set the rendering object to it.
             _wpfWindow   = new WpfSvgWindow(500, 500, _wpfRenderer);
         }